Pharmacor Gabapentin Tablets

 Do not take PHARMACOR GABAPENTIN to treat any other complaints unless your doctor tells you to.

 Do not stop taking PHARMACOR GABAPENTIN, or lower the dosage, without checking with your doctor.
-Do not let yourself run out of medicine over the weekend or on holidays.
 Stopping PHARMACOR GABAPENTIN suddenly may cause unwanted effects or make your epilepsy worse.
 Your doctor will slowly reduce your dose before you can stop taking it completely.

 Things to be careful of